KDAB/cxx-qt/book/src/internal/build.md

 When cargo build is triggered, this causes dependencies to be downloaded and built.
 One of these is `cxx-qt-lib` which defines helper Qt types.
 It contains a `build.rs` which uses CXX to generate C++ sources for the Qt types.
-These are stored into the `OUT_DIR` of the crate.
+These are stored into a single JSON file in the OUT_DIR of the crate.
 Note that we cannot know where the `OUT_DIR` or other files of `cxx-qt-lib` are, from the main project, as they are in hashed directories.
-Therefore as `cxx-qt-lib` is built it uses `include_str!` to expose the generates files as `const` strings in the crate.
+Therefore as `cxx-qt-lib` is built it uses `include_str!` to expose the generated JSON into the `QT_TYPES_CXX_JSON` variable.

 Next cargo triggers the `build.rs` of the main project, which executes `cxx-qt-build` helper methods.